tokazio/archivald/README.md

 org.gradle.logging.level=info
 ```

-# TODO
+# Rule uuid

-* solution to ignore some rules (from src/rules or external jars)
-* logs to a file
-* better handling of multiple failed rules (like a report ?)
+Use https://shortunique.id/ to generate short uuid to uniquely identify a rule